Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, there is growing evidence of the adverse health effects of consuming too much red meat and dairy.

-Researchers also found that feeding mice a diet rich in TVA significantly reduced tumor growth of melanoma and colon cancer cells, while enhancing the body's ability to invade and attack tumors.
+Researchers also found that feeding mice a diet rich in TVA significantly reduced tumor growth of melanoma and colon cancer cells, while also enhancing the body's ability to invade and attack tumors.

 The authors also analyzed blood samples from lymphoma patients undergoing immunotherapy.
 They found that patients with higher blood levels of TVA responded better to treatment than those with lower levels.